Azure/data-management-zone/docs/EnterpriseScaleAnalytics-Prerequisites.md

 Now you have two options for the deployment of the Data Managememt Zone:

-1. Deploy to Azure Button (Coming soon ...)
+1. Deploy to Azure Button
 2. GitHub Actions or Azure DevOps Pipelines

 To use the Deploy to Azure Button, please click on the button below: